Encyclopedia of Ukraine: Reception

 The Encyclopedia received generally positive reviews from Western academic reviewers.
 Myroslav Shkandrij reviewed the Encyclopedia for the Journal of Ukrainian Studies in 1993, observing that the project "appears to have won the admiration, indeed the enthusiastic endorsement, of almost all reviewers".

+Criticism

+The encyclopedia has been criticised for its portrayal of antisemitism, symptomatic of a broader historical bias in Ukrainian studies.
+Kubijovyč's original print editions lacked an entry on the Holocaust and, in the 1984 entry on antisemitism, it stated "there has never... been a Ukrainian anti-Semitic organization or political party".
+An entry on the Holocaust was contributed by Dieter Pohl in 2007.